hpc-carpentry/hpc-carpentry.github.io/_posts/2019/01/2019-01-29-african-task-force-update.md

 During the course of the year many people’s situations changed.
 Several of the task force members moved into different roles or to new institutions and one person emigrated.

-As the Carpentries grew in Africa, we received several requests to join the Task Force.
+As The Carpentries grew in Africa, we received several requests to join the Task Force.
 Since we were already eight people and were still in the process of developing a process for joining the task force, we decided to work as the existing group for the rest of the year.